Convergence of Gauss curvature flows to translating solitons: Convergence to translating soliton

-Next lemma shows that the $\alpha$-GCF solution with $P\equiv 0$ is a translating soliton as like in the {result by R. Hamilton \cite{Ha95} for the mean curvature flow.}
+Next lemma shows that an $\alpha$-GCF satisfying $P\equiv 0$ is a translating soliton as like in the {result by R. Hamilton \cite{Ha95} for the mean curvature flow.}

-\begin{lemma} Let $F:M^n\times [-\e,\e]\to \mathbb{R}^{n+1}$ be a strictly convex smooth immersion which satisfies Then $F(M^n,0)$ has to be a translating soliton. \begin{proof} We observe first that for such a solution the evolution of $P$ in \eqref{eq-Pevol} implies that $P_{ij}\equiv0$.
-Let us define Then Using we get
+\begin{lemma} let $F:M^n\times [-\e,\e]\to \mathbb{R}^{n+1}$ be a strictly convex smooth immersion which satisfies {the $\alpha$-GCF} and Then $F(M^n,0)$ has to be a {(possibly incomplete) }translating soliton. \begin{proof} First, observe that for such a solution the evolution of $P$ in \eqref{eq-Pevol} implies that $P_{ij}\equiv0$.
+Let us define Then Using {we obtain}

 Namely, $T$ is a constant vector.
 Note that $\la T, \nu \ra = K^\alpha$ and this shows $F(M^n,0)$ is a translating soliton with a velocity $-T$.

 \end{proof} \end{lemma}